 The duration of a Mexico visa depends on the type of visa you have.

 The duration of a Mexico tourist visa is a maximum of 180 days.
-However, once you arrive at the point of entry in Mexico, the immigration officials could give you a tourist card which is valid for 30, 60, or 90 days, not the full 180.
+However, once you arrive at the point of entry in Mexico, the immigration officials could give you a tourist card that is valid for 30, 60, or 90 days, not the full 180.

 A Mexico temporary residence visa is valid for one year, but it can be renewed and extended for up to four years.
 After four years of temporary residency, you can apply for permanent residency.